 |Exterior||$100 - $400|

+The cost to buy storm windows based on the type of pane ranges from $100 to $400.
 Like any window, storms have several options for the “glass” or panes making them up.
 Each material impacts the window’s cost, looks, durability, and function.
 Some materials are much cheaper and simpler but may offer less resistance, while other pane types are stronger or more energy-efficient.
 The table below shows common pane types with their average costs: